stevembugua/portfolio-application/README.md

 # Project Task Management API

-This project management API is a simple web API where you make CRUD calls to a server to organize a project management app.
+This project management API is a simple web API where you make CRUD calls to a server to organize a portfolio management app.